 Then divide by 12 to get a ‘per calendar month’ amount per stable – £143.64 (equates to £33.14 per week)

-So Yard X needs to be charging a minimum of £143.64 (say round up to £145 per month on a DIY basis top cover their costs each month)
+So Yard X needs to be charging a minimum of £143.64 (say round up to £145 per month on a DIY basis) just to cover their costs each month.

 Remember the amount shown above is the amount you need to cover your costs- assuming all costs are in line with previous years- not make a profit.
+The only direct ‘profit’ in the above calculations is the 8 hours a week pay allocated to the yard owner.
 If you wish to make a profit from your business, you will need to increase the above figure by a suitable amount. i.e if you wish to make 30% profit you need to calculate the above figure x 1.30 to come up with a final figure for clients (i.e this would calculate to a round figure of £190 per calendar month / £43.50 per week and an approximate profit per year of just over £5100).

 If you would like to use a template calculation sheet- there is one here – LL EG – TEMPLATE SHEET Calculating Livery Charges along with some further information.